 The best types of dishwashers available in India are built-in dishwashers, free standing dishwashers and table top small dish washer or counter top dishwasher.
 Built-in dishwashers, as the name suggests, is built into the kitchen cabinets, and they cannot be moved to a different position.
 Free standing dishwashers are floor standing dishwashers of 24 inches or 60 centimetre width that can be placed anywhere where there is a water connection, a drainage point and an electric socket.
 Table-top or counter-top small dishwashers are somewhat popular in India, because they are smallest size dishwasher in India and economical to buy.
 These small size dishwashers in India are especially suited for a small family who do not have many dishes to be washed.
 For most Table Top small Dishwashers no plumbing is required.

-All Freestanding dishwashers look the same from the outside like in the picture of a dishwasher above.
+All Freestanding dishwashers look the same from the outside.
 The International standard size of a Freestanding dishwasher is 24 inches wide, 24 inches deep and 35 inches high.
 In India we convert this to the metric system and the Indian Standard sizes of dishwashers are 60 cms wide, 60 cms deep and 85 cms high.
 Thus outside dishwasher size and front loading washing machine size is the same.
 It is usual for dishwasher companies to say the dishwasher capacity as 'dishwasher place settings'.
 So what does the place settings mean in dishwasher.
 We explain:

 The international standard for the capacity of a dishwasher is known as 'standard place settings'.
 As per the international standard one place setting consists of one each of the following items: dinner plate, dessert plate, dessert spoon, soup plate, soup spoon, glass, cup, saucer, teaspoon, knife, fork.
 This international standard is based on Western or European eating habits, but in India, the dishwasher manufacturers have modified their dishwasher design internally to suit the Indian way of cooking and eating habits.